InseeFrLab/cloud-scripts/gke/README.md

 ### Important note

 Make sure to store the `terraform.tfstate` (or `terraform.tfstate.backup`) file (and keep it up to date).
+Warning : this file contains secrets, you should treat it as a private file.
 If you ever lose access to it, you won't be able to easily make changes to your infrastructure.
 See https://medium.com/@abtreece/recovering-terraform-state-69c9966db71e for more details.